t-gian/PartitioningSet/README.md

 # PartitioningSet
-Partitioning Set with Recursive Solution in C
+Solved the Partitioning Set Problem with Recursive Solution using the ER's Algorithm in C.